 Free Press: Three Steps to Easily Capitalize When Marketing Properties

-In the age of social media, it’s more important than ever to let no good press go to waste, and as a property manager there are a multitude of platforms to help get tenants through your door.
-Whether a good review of a local restaurant or a feature dedicated to your neighborhood as whole, landlords keen on asserting the value of their properties should utilize such articles and trends as good and free press.
+In the age of social media, it’s more important than ever to let no good press go to waste.
+Luckily, there are a multitude of platforms to help you get tenants through your door.
+Whether it’s a good review of a local restaurant or a feature dedicated to your neighborhood as a whole, landlords keen on asserting the value of their properties should utilize such articles and trends as good and free press.
 This rings especially true for landlords trying to catch the eyes of millennials and the emerging Generation Z. In this article, we break down how to use free press strategies like those mentioned above to market your rentals.

 Stay abreast of the news.

 You can’t capitalize on free press if you don’t hear of it in the first place.
 An easy first step is setting a Google Alert for yourself.
-If you’re unfamiliar, you provide Google with a word or phrase; every day (or, customize the frequency) you’ll receive an email with the latest trending articles and web pages on that topic.
+If you’re unfamiliar, you provide Google with a word or phrase, and then every day (or customize the frequency) you’ll receive an email with the latest trending articles and web pages on that topic.
 It’s an excellent way to stay abreast of everything going on.
 Two easy suggestions would be “[your city name] real estate” and “your city name] rental market.”

 Taking time out of your week to see who is writing what about your city or neighborhood can be a worthwhile task.
 Cincinnatians, for example, will be happy to know their city was ranked number eight on the New York Times’ “52 Places to Go in 2018.”
 Receiving such national praise should be music to a landlord’s ears, but press from more local sources can prove beneficial as well.
 Publications love writing about revitalized neighborhoods, culinary splendor, and burgeoning art scenes, and such press can be a deciding factor when tenants choose a place to live.
 Staying “hip with the times” might sound like a taxing venture, but it pays off when a simple headline can do your advertising for you.